MichaelCade/90DaysOfDevOps/Days/day34.md

 - Task 3: Test transitivity of virtual network peering

 For this my 90DaysOfDevOps group did not have access to the Network Watcher because of permissions, I expect this is because Network Watchers are one of those resources that are not tied to a resource group which is where our RBAC was covered for this user.
-I added the East US Network Watcher contributer role to the 90DaysOfDevOps group.
+I added the East US Network Watcher contributor role to the 90DaysOfDevOps group.

 ![](Images/Day34_Cloud11.png)
 ![](Images/Day34_Cloud12.png)
 ![](Images/Day34_Cloud13.png)

-^  This is expected, since the two spoke virtual networks are not peered with each other (virtual network peering is not transitive).
+^  This is expected since the two spoke virtual networks do not peer with each other (virtual network peering is not transitive).

 - Task 4: Configure routing in the hub and spoke topology